xilinliang/FCS-ECal-pi0-reconstruction/README.md

 	4) fcsgain.txt : uniform gain factor file , no need to change

-	5) fcsgain_corr.txt : gain correction file , varied by different towers.
+	5) fcsgain_corr.txt : gain correction file (not included in Git, check email or ask Xilin or Akio to provide), varied by different towers.
 For each iteration, you will need to change this file before each iteration

 	6) submitScheduler: the folder for submitting jobs to Scheduler